TheShorab/PyNN-2023/README.md

     5- Install VSCode.
     6- Install Windows Terminal.
     7- Setup VSCode.
-    8- A Simple Program in Python
+    8- A Simple Program in Python.

 - CLI:
-    1- Navigating the File System
+    1- Navigating the File System .
-    2- Viewing and Changing the File System
+    2- Viewing and Changing the File System.

 - Fundamentals:
     1- Syntax.